Apache Hama: BSPMaster

 A BSP Master and multiple grooms are started by the script.
 Then, the bsp master starts up with a RPC server for groom servers.
 Groom servers starts up with a BSPPeer instance and a RPC proxy to contact the bsp master.
 After started, each groom periodically sends a heartbeat message that encloses its groom server status, including maximum task capacity, unused memory, and so on.

-Each time the BSP master receives a heartbeat message, it brings up-to-date groom server status - the bsp master makes use of groom servers' status in order to effectively assign tasks to idle groom servers - and returns a heartbeat response that contains assigned tasks and others actions that a groom server has to do.
-For now, we have a FIFO job scheduler and very simple task assignment algorithms.
+Each time the BSP master receives a heartbeat message, it brings the groom server status up-to-date.
+The bsp master makes use of groom servers' status in order to assign tasks to idle groom servers - and returns a heartbeat response containing assigned tasks and others actions for a groom server to do.
+Currently BSP master has a FIFO job scheduler and simple task assignment algorithms.

 GroomServer

 A groom server (shortly referred to as groom) is a process that performs BSP tasks assigned by BSPMaster.
 Each groom contacts the BSPMaster, and it takes assigned tasks and reports its status by means of periodical piggybacks with BSPMaster.
 Each groom is designed to run with HDFS or other distributed storages.
 Basically, a groom server and a data node should be run on one physical node.